voicegain/platform/how-to/edge-on-cloud/aws-specific-steps.md

 ![Networking Add-Ons](./AWs-net-add-ons.PNG)

-You can choose to send EKS logs to CloudWatch
+You can choose to send EKS logs to CloudWatch.

+More about sending logs to Cloudwatch is [here](https://github.com/voicegain/platform/blob/master/how-to/edge-on-cloud/AWS-Advanced-Cloudwatch.md).

 ![EKS logs](./AWS-ctrl-plane-log.PNG)